just-the-docs/just-the-docs/peopleops/COMMUNICATIONS_CHARTER.md

 reminders).
 We use variants of Scrum, details [here](../TRELLO/).

 ### Office Hours and Presence
+  - Please summarize your hours when you are most likely to be reachable (no more than your contracted hours), in your slack description.
   - Overall objective: achieving our goals but also balancing work & private life in a meaningful way
   - However, also take team spirit, team efficiency and feeling of